ioanna302/ImagesTask/README.md

 - EntityFrameworkCore.SqlServer.

 # Requires
-- Azurite or Azure Blob Storage, with a public container (settings must be inserted at appsetings.json)
+- Azurite or Azure Blob Storage (settings must be inserted at appsetings.json)
-- Database at SQLServer that implements the image entity. (settings must also be inserted at appsetings.json)
+- Database at SQLServer (settings must also be inserted at appsetings.json)